 Booking Office number: 01305 898 600

-Diabetic patients should still see us for full sight test, usually at least every 1 year.
+Diabetic patients should still see us for full eye examination, usually at least every 1 year.

 Please contact us if you have any questions.